Our progress toward 100 percent renewable energy.

 - Real-time power monitoring and analytics during operations

-- Construction processes that utilised 14 per cent recycled materials, diverted 93 per cent of construction waste from landfill and sourced 41 per cent of purchased materials from within 800 kilometres of the site
+- Construction processes that utilized 14 percent recycled materials, diverted 93 percent of construction waste from landfills, and sourced 41 percent of purchased materials within 500 miles of the site

 Prineville Energy Sources

-Like our facilities in Maiden and Prineville, our data centre in Newark is being powered by 100 per cent renewable energy.
-We hit this milestone in January 2013, when we began serving the data centre with energy sourced primarily from wind power.
-We’re procuring this energy directly from the wholesale market through California’s Direct Access programme.
+Like our facilities in Maiden and Prineville, our data center in Newark is being powered by 100 percent renewable energy.
+We hit this milestone in January 2013, when we began serving the data center with energy sourced primarily from wind power.
+We’re procuring this energy directly from the wholesale market through California’s Direct Access program.

 Newark Energy Sources

 100% clean, renewable energy, sourced primarily from wind power.

 Our experiences in Maiden, Prineville, and Newark will help ensure that our next data center, to be located in Reno, Nevada, will live up to the same high standards for environmental responsibility.
 In Reno, we will take advantage of Nevada’s excellent natural solar radiation and geothermal resources to completely meet the energy needs of our data center.

 100% renewable energy, generated by onsite solar array and geothermal.

 Data centers are just part of the renewable energy story at Apple.
 We’re investing in plans to achieve net zero throughout Apple — using 100 percent renewable energy and generating zero emissions at all of our facilities around the world.
 At our headquarters in Cupertino, for example, we’ve rolled out a biogas-powered fuel cell and built rooftop solar photovoltaic systems at two building sites.
 We’ve also cut energy use by over 30 percent at a time when occupancy increased by more than 12 percent.
 As a result of all our work, we’ve increased the proportion of renewable energy used throughout Apple from 35 percent in 2010 to 75 percent at the end of 2012.